Skip to main content

 Load only new data (incremental loading)

-Let's improve our GitHub API example and get only issues that were created since last load.
-Instead of using replace write disposition and downloading all issues each time the pipeline is run, we do the following:
+Let's improve our GitHub API example and get only issues that were created since the last load.
+Instead of using the replace write disposition and downloading all issues each time the pipeline is run, we do the following:

 import dlt